cloudforet-io/api-doc/content/en/notification/v1/Notification.md

 ### CreateNotificationRequest
 * **resource_type** (string)   `Required`

-  *is_required: true
-The type of resource to which the notification is dispatched.
+  *The type of resource to which the notification is dispatched.
 Currently, only "identity.Project" or "identity.User" can be set.*

 * **resource_id** (string)   `Required`

-  *is_required: true
-The ID of the resource to which notifications are dispatched.
+  *The ID of the resource to which notifications are dispatched.
 If resource_type is "identity.Project", then resource_id requires a project ID values.
 If resource_type is "identity.User", then resource_id requires a user ID value.*

 * **topic** (string)   `Required`

-  *is_required: true
-The topic of notification.*
+  *The topic of notification.*

 * **message** (Struct)   `Required`

-  *is_required: true
-This message is used for each protocol.*
+  *This message is used for each protocol.*

 * **notification_type** (NotificationType)

-  *is_required: false
-The type of notification.*
+  *The type of notification.*

 * **notification_level** (NotificationLEVEL)

-  *is_required: false
-The level of notification.*
+  *The level of notification.*

     <br>

 ### GetNotificationRequest
 * **notification_id** (string)   `Required`

-  *is_required: true
-The ID of Notification.*
+  *The ID of Notification.*

 * **set_read** (bool)